EDM3-8-1 Special containers of spirits

 October 2007

-The Excise Act, 2001 ("the Act") provides for the use of special containers of spirits and indicates how and by whom they may be used.
+The Excise Act, 2001 provides for the use of special containers of spirits and indicates how and by whom they may be used.
 This memorandum provides an overview of these provisions.
 It also provides information on where to report quantities relating to special containers of spirits on an excise duty return.

-The information in this memorandum does not replace the law found in the Act and its Regulations.
-It is provided for your reference.
-As it may not completely address your situation, you may wish to refer to the Act or its Regulations, or contact any Canada Revenue Agency (CRA) regional excise duty office for additional information.
-These offices are listed in Excise Duty Memorandum 1.1.2, Regional Excise Duty Offices.
+Except as otherwise noted, all statutory references in this memorandum are to the provisions of the Excise Act, 2001.
+The information in this memorandum does not replace the law found in the Act and its regulations.
+If this information does not completely address your situation, refer to the Act or regulations or contact your regional excise office for additional information.
+The offices are listed at Contact information – Excise and Specialty Tax Directorate.

-The information in this memorandum concerning the markings on special containers of spirits is based on the draft Regulations Respecting the Marking of Special Containers.
-Any commentary in this memorandum should not be taken as a statement by the CRA that these regulations will in fact be made in their current form.
+The information in this memorandum concerning the markings on special containers of spirits is based on the Draft Regulations Respecting the Marking of Special Containers.
+Any commentary in this memorandum should not be taken as a statement by the Canada Revenue Agency (CRA) that these regulations will in fact be made in their current form.

 General